-- (1) Directs districts and schools to annually use the career exploration elements in the assessments to help students, beginning no later than grade 9, and their families explore and plan for postsecondary education or careers based on the students' interests, aptitudes, and aspirations.
-Requires districts and schools to use timely regional labor market information and partnerships and other resources to help students and their families develop and pursue an individualized plan for postsecondary education or a career.
-Requires this process to help all students pursue their interests and career goals by increasing students' engagement in and connection to school, improving students' knowledge and skills, and deepening students' understanding of career pathways leading to an industry-recognized credential, an associate's degree, or a bachelor's degree. - (2) Requires students in grades 10 or 11 who are not yet ready for career or college to be given the college placement diagnostic exam before taking the college entrance exam.

-Expects students and parents, the school, and the district to use the results of the student's college placement diagnostic exam for targeted intervention.
+- (1) Directs districts and schools annually to use the career exploration elements in the assessments to help students, beginning no later than grade 9, and their families explore and plan for postsecondary education or careers based on the students' interests, aptitudes, and aspirations.
+Requires districts and schools to use timely regional labor market information and partnerships and other resources to help students and their families develop, pursue, review, and revise an individualized plan for postsecondary education or a career.
+Requires this process to help increase students' engagement in and connection to school, improve students' knowledge and skills, and deepen students' understanding of career pathways leading to an industry-recognized credential, an associate's degree, or a bachelor's degree. - (2) Requires students in grades 10 or 11 who are not yet academically ready for career or college to be given the college placement diagnostic exam before taking the college entrance exam.
+Expects students and parents, the school, and the district to use the results of the student's college placement diagnostic exam for targeted instruction, intervention, or remediation and to improve students' knowledge and skills and deepen students' understanding of career pathways leading to an industry-recognized credential, an associate's degree, or a bachelor's degree.

 - (3) Requires all students in grade 11, except those eligible for alternative assessments, to be given the college placement diagnostic exam.
 Declares students who demonstrate attainment of required academic standards to be academically ready for a career or college.
-Encourages such students to participate in courses awarding college credit. - (4) Requires students through grade 12 to continue to participate in targeted intervention as appropriate. - (5) Requires a study to determine the alignment between these assessments and state academic standards.
+Encourages such students to participate in courses awarding college credit. - (4) Requires students through grade 12 to continue to participate in targeted instruction intervention as appropriate. - (5) Requires a study to be conducted to determine the alignment between these assessments and state academic standards.
 Where alignment exists, requires the commissioner to seek federal approval to, and immediately upon receiving that approval replace Minnesota's federally required MCAs with the assessments under this paragraph. - (e) Requires schools, districts, and the state to have a continuum of empirically derived, clearly defined benchmarks focused on students' attainment of knowledge and skills so students, their parents, and teachers know how well students must perform to have a reasonable chance to succeed in a career or college without need for post secondary remediation.
-Requires the commissioner, in consultation with local school officials and educators, and Minnesota's public postsecondary institutions to ensure that the foundational knowledge and skills for students' successful performance in postsecondary employment or education and an articulated series of possible targeted interventions are clearly identified and satisfy Minnesota's postsecondary admissions requirements. - (f) For students in grade 8 in the 2012-2013 school year and later, requires a school, district, or charter school to record a student's progress toward career and college readiness on the student's high school transcript. - (h) Requires third through seventh grade computer-adaptive assessment results and grade 8 and high school test results to be available to districts for diagnostic purposes and to be disseminated to the public.
-Directs the commissioner to establish empirically derived benchmarks on adaptive assessments in grades 3 through 7 that reveal a trajectory toward career and college readiness. - (i) Requires third through seventh grade computer-adaptive assessments and 8th grade and high school tests to be aligned with state academic standards. - (j) Makes computer-adaptive assessment results for students in grades 3 through 7 and testing at the grade 8 and high school levels part of the statewide public reporting system.
+Requires the commissioner, in consultation with local school officials and educators, and Minnesota's public postsecondary institutions to ensure that the foundational knowledge and skills for students' successful performance in postsecondary employment or education and an articulated series of possible targeted interventions are clearly identified and satisfy Minnesota's postsecondary admissions requirements. - (f) For students in grade 8 in the 2012-2013 school year and later, requires a school, district, or charter school to record a student's progress toward career and college readiness on the student's high school transcript and to record the progress of other students as soon as practicable. - (h) Requires third through seventh grade computer-adaptive assessment results and grade 8 and high school test results to be available to districts for diagnostic purposes and to be disseminated to the public.
+Directs the commissioner to establish empirically derived benchmarks on adaptive assessments in grades 3 through 7 that reveal a trajectory toward career and college readiness.
+Requires the commissioner to publicly disseminate the test results. - (i) Requires third through seventh grade computer-adaptive assessments and 8th grade and high school tests to be aligned with state academic standards. - (j) Makes computer-adaptive assessment results for students in grades 3 through 7 and testing at the grade 8 and high school levels part of the statewide public reporting system.